 Kickstart your green ideas with our six-day Let it Grow Bootcamp for entrepreneurs.

-On one of the first sunny Sundays of the year, the Transformatorhuis was converted into a plant-filled emporium for Greenhouse Festival.
+On one of the first sunny Sundays of the year, the Transformatorhuis was converted into a plant-filled emporium for Let it Grow's Greenhouse Festival.

 Experience the future of urban green living on Sunday 2nd April at the Transformatorhuis on Amsterdam’s Westergasterrein.